asu-123/Memory-Game/README.md

 1. Assemble the circuit as per the circuit diagram.
 2. Connect the Arduino to your computer via USB.
-3. Upload the `memory_game.ino` code to the Arduino using the Arduino IDE.
+3. Upload the `Memory_game_code.ino` code to the Arduino using the Arduino IDE.
 4. Power the Arduino and start playing!

 ---